September Gardening Guide: What to plant NOW in the month of September

 Check out this tutorial on how to grow muscadine grapes for the home backyard gardener:

-Ground Cherries aka Gooseberry aka Physalis - I grow a ton of these because they are a perennial edible crop in zones +9.
+Ground cherries grow best in moderate temperatures (not extreme heat or cold).
 Seeds require light to germinate.
 Because of this I like to start them in 4 inch pots so I can place them under a strong light.
 Do not cover the seeds with soil.
 They are ready to transplant once the root system takes over the whole pot.
-In my zone 9B garden, the winter was not cold enough to kill them.
-If your in zones 8 and lower, it can cause damage.
+In my zone 10A garden, winter is not cold enough to kill them.
+If your in zones 9 and lower, it can cause damage.

 Back to blog